szymonkoper/rn-starter-template/README.md

 - and finally a dev screen with useful settings and previews, that you can access with 4 quick taps at *"Welcome to React"* header,
 - default setup for *Danger.js* (it works with *CI* of this repository).

+## Firebase

+Firebase is used in the project.
+It needs config files if you want to use it.
+You can generate those in the [Firebase console](https://firebase.google.com/).

+Config files should be put in the platform specific directories:

+- `google-services.json` into `android/app`,
+- `GoogleService-Info.plist` into `ios`.

 ## Can I use it?